fossas/spectrometer/docs/userguide.md

 ### Remote dependencies

-FOSSA also supports dependencies that can't be automatically discovered or identified, but the user has a remote URL that points to an archive where the dependency is hosted.
+FOSSA also supports dependencies that can't be automatically discovered or identified, but where the user has a URL where FOSSA can download the source code of the dependency.

-To do this, you must supply the name, version, and url of the dependency.
-The FOSSA backend will attempt to download and scan the archive hosted at this remote location.
-Example for a github source dependency: `https://github.com/fossas/spectrometer/archive/refs/tags/v2.7.2.tar.gz`.
-You may also supply a description that will be included inside your report, however this is optional.
+To specify a remote dependency, you must provide the name, version, and download URL of the dependency.
+The FOSSA backend will attempt to download and scan any source code contained in an archive hosted at this URL.

+For example, for a dependency released on a GitHub release, your URL might look like: `https://github.com/fossas/spectrometer/archive/refs/tags/v2.7.2.tar.gz`.

+You can also optionally add metadata fields ("description" and "homepage") to populate these fields in the FOSSA web UI (these fields can be displayed when generating reports).

 ```yaml
 remote-dependencies: